uzerpllp/uzerp-website/content/blog/somerset_buzz/index.md

 During his intro to the session Shane put up a slide highlighting the perceived 'gap' between Bristol in the north and Exeter to the South West "where nothing happens" and made an eloquent and impassioned case as to why a digital/creative community is important for the local economy.
 Given that the turnout for this first event of 2019 was absolutely fantastic, he's obviously on the right track - if this is anything to go by it shows __Digital Taunton__ has got legs and will provide a valuable focus for the community in the area.

 ### In summary
-Somerset is a great place to holiday, its a wonderful place to live, and I hope this post has flagged up that its also a fantastic place to do business with vibrant and supportive communities in many different sectors of the economy.
+Somerset is a great place to holiday, it's a wonderful place to live, and I hope this post has flagged up that it's also a fantastic place to do business, with vibrant and supportive communities in many different sectors of the economy.

 If you would like a little more information, Somerset County Council has a useful site where they publish information, facts and figures about Somerset.
 Although somewhat out of date, we think [this is a useful summary](http://www.somersetintelligence.org.uk/files/Somerset%20Economic%20Dashboard%20January%202017.pdf) for anyone thinking about doing business in the County or larger region.